M. Paul Friedberg: Life and career

 In 1958, four years after graduating, Friedberg opened his landscape practice, M. Paul Friedberg and Partners.
 The contributions the firm has made to the aesthetic environment of urban life have been revolutionary in design and intent.
 Here, he soon became a leading Landscape Architect of new public spaces.
 All of which included plazas, main strip malls, and small vest-pocket parks.
 Paul Friedberg also established the first undergraduate landscape architecture program in a major city at the City College of New York, focusing on the social and physical issues inherent to an urban environment.

-In 1965 M. Paul Friedberg designed an innovative play area at Riis plaza that would later be demolished in 2000.
+In 1965, Friedberg designed an innovative play area at Jacob Riis Plaza that would later be demolished in 2000.
 This innovative play area was created to allow children of different ages to utilize the many different structures including a series of pyramids, mounds, and a tunnel in many ways.

-In his seventies, M. Paul Friedberg continues to work and design at an amazing pace.
-To sum up his job, Friedberg happily smiles and says it is "not a bad way to spend [my] day,".
-Due to Friedberg, landscape architecture was brought into the field of urban design on a large scale through the wide variety of urban spaces represented by his work.
-His personal philosophy is summed up in the following quote:
+Friedberg continued his design work until late in life, commenting it is "not a bad way to spend [my] day" and summarizing his philosophy, upon reception of his 2015 ASLA medal, as follows: